Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/B.4 Thermodynamics.md

 So the change in internal energy, $\Delta U$ of an ideal monatomic gas can be calculated from:

 $$\Delta U = \dfrac 32 Nk_B \Delta T = \dfrac 32 nR\Delta T$$
+## Q, U and W
+- Here $\Delta U$ is the change in internal energy U of the system
+- Q is the net heat transferred into the system - that is, Q is the sum of all heat transfer into and out of the system
+-  W is